Photographing

 stick or post near a suet or seed feeder before going to the

 feeder.
-For these chickadee shots I
+For these chickadee shots I placed sticks near a

-placed sticks near a feeder.
-The background was just an out
+feeder.
+The background was just an out of focus fence

-and then wait for a bird to perch.
+wait for a bird to perch.

 Birds